 Summary and conclusions

 - The golden rule is a moral principle which denotes that you should treat others the way you want to be treated yourself.

-- For example, the golden rule suggests that if you would like people to treat you with respect, then you should make sure to treat them with respect too.
+- For example, the golden rule means that if you want people to treat you with respect, then you should treat them with respect too.

 - The underlying concept behind the golden rule has been formulated by various individuals and groups throughout history, and it’s often seen as one of the key principles which are used to guide how people should behave toward each other.